-If your application is deployed in a server-gateway configuration, unterface configuration, you need to configuration, you need to configuration, you need to configure as a WAN interface.

-If your application is deployed in a server-gateway with bridged interface configuration, you need to configure one adapter as a LAN interface, another as a WAN interface, and a third as a bridged interface to the WAN interface of the firewall.
+- If your application is deployed in a server-gateway configuration, you need to configure at least one adapter as a WAN interface. - If your application is deployed in a server-gateway with bridged interface configuration, you need to configure one adapter as a LAN interface, another as a WAN interface, and a third as a bridged interface to the WAN interface of the firewall.
 For this setup, the server requires a minimum of three NICs.